softchoice-corp/DevOpsBootcamp/docs/lab_1.md

 > ![template_01](images/lab_1_template_01.png)

-3. Provide a new repository name and descrition.
+3. Provide a new repository name and description.
 The repo can be left as `Public`, and leave the `Include all branches` option unselected.
 Click the green **Create repository from template** button.

 > ![lab_1_template_02](images/lab_1_template_02.png)